Submit a Question to the Paula's Choice Research Team

 What do you think of algae extract in skincare?
 It is rated as highly comedogenic and I'm wondering if it's problematic for acne-prone skin.

-Algae extract in skincare is fine, but it’s not must-have or any sort of miracle, and it’s also not the least bit comedogenic.
-The biologic and molecular structure of algae, whether in pure or extract form, is incapable of clogging pores because it’s completely water-soluble and easily removed from skin.
-It cannot get “stuck” in the pore lining and would only be an issue if you knew you were allergic to it or experienced an allergic reaction from a product that contained it.
-Otherwise, although there’s no compelling reason to seek out products with algae extract, there’s no reason to avoid it, either.
+Algae extract in skincare is fine, but it’s not a must-have or any sort of miracle, and it’s also not the least bit comedogenic.
+The biological and molecular structure of algae, whether in pure or extract form, is incapable of clogging pores because it’s completely water-soluble and thus easily removed from the skin.
+It cannot get “stuck” in the pore lining; it would be an issue only if you were allergic to it and used a product that contained it.
+Otherwise, although there’s no compelling reason to seek out products with algae extract, there’s no reason to avoid them, either.

-Be careful of any comedogenic rating system.
-They’re unreliable at best and misleading at worst.
-That’s because they typically look at 100% concentrations of ingredients, which doesn’t apply to how ingredients like algae would be used in skincare.
-The other issue that makes such lists more useless than useful is that they do not account for the ingredient combinations in a given product and when multiple products are used, which pretty much describes an average skincare routine!
+Be wary of any rating system of the pore-clogging potential of cosmetic ingredients; they’re unreliable at best and misleading at worst.
+That’s because they typically rate ingredients based on the effects of 100% concentrations, which doesn’t apply to how ingredients like algae (or countless others) are used in skincare.
+Another issue that makes such lists of potentially comedogenic ingredients more useless than useful is that they do not account for the ingredient combinations in a given product or when multiple products are used, which pretty much describes an average skincare routine!

-If you’re prone to clogged pores or breakouts, think texture, not comedogenic ingredients.
-Gels, serums and liquids, not creams, balms or oils are what to look for to reduce your odds of products triggering more breakouts or clogs.
+If you’re prone to clogged pores or breakouts, think texture, not comedogenic rating systems, which are truly unreliable.
+Gels, serums, and liquids, not creams, balms, or oils are what to look for to reduce your odds of products triggering more breakouts or clogs.

 I suffered from extreme acne throughout high school and part of college.
 It wasn't until I was prescribed Retin-A (Tretinoin Cream) and Sodium Sulfacetamide (Emollient Cream) that my skin completely cleared up (with the exception of the occasional pimple).
 For a little over 10 years I've been using the Retin-A at night and the Sodium cream in the morning, but have never used a moisturizer in fear that I will break out.